placekit/autocomplete-react/README.md

 ```

 ⚠️ If you need `apiKey` to be set dynamically, use `useMemo` to memoize it, otherwise the whole autocomplete will reset at each component update, flushing the suggestions list.

+### Dynamic default value

+The `<input>` is an [**uncontrolled component**](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components) and should be treated as such.
+Making it controlled may cause typing glitches because React state in controlled components can conflict with Autocomplete JS internal state management.

+You can dyamically set a `defaultValue` and it'll update the input value as long as it has not been touched by the user (`state.dirty === false`).

+⚠️ Passing a non-empty value to `defaultValue` will automatically trigger a first search request when the user focuses the input.

 ## ⚖️ License